fetchq/node-client/README.md

 consume quite a few resources from your user facing server...
 That may result into an unresponsive or slow website.

-With FetchQ Workflow you can free your main process of any computational burden and ejnoy the isolation and horizontal scalability of a queue system!
+With Fetchq Workflow you can free your main process of any computational burden and ejnoy the isolation and horizontal scalability of a queue system!

 ```js